Gazzaniga

 Gazzaniga (Bergamasque: Gagianiga or Gazanega) is a comune (municipality) in the Province of Bergamo in the Italian region of Lombardy, located about 60 km northeast of Milan and 18 km northeast of Bergamo.

 Gazzaniga borders the following municipalities: Albino, Aviatico, Cene, Cornalba, Costa di Serina, Fiorano al Serio, Vertova.

 History

 Traces of human presence in the Bronze Age have been found in Gazzaniga.
-The first document attesting the existence of a burgh (castle) dates from 476 AD, when the Barbarian king Odoacer ransacked it.
+The first document attesting to the existence of a burgh (castle) dates from 476 AD when the Barbarian king Odoacer ransacked it.
 In the Middle Ages Gazzaniga was part of the Confederazione de Honio together with neighbouring communes; in 1397 Gazzaniga was destroyed by the Ghibellines, and again by the Guelphs in the next year.

 Later Gazzaniga was in the possession of the Republic of Venice.
 In 1629 Gazzaniga suffered from a plague.